Shopify Customer Analytics

 - Fixed date range - show data for a specific period between two dates

-- Dynamic date range - calculate the Product Types Bought for a dynamic time period in the past, e.g., last 7 days, last 30 days.
+- Dynamic date range - calculate the Product Types Bought for a dynamic period in the past, e.g., last 7 days, last 30 days.
 If you select this option, the data will be recalculated daily as the date range window moves forward.

-- Calendar year and month - show the Product Types Bought for a specific year (e.g., 2022) or a specific month (e.g., September 2023).
+- Calendar year and month - show the Product Types Bought for a specific year (e.g., 2024) or a particular month (e.g., May 2024).

-Now, you can see Product Types Bought per customer in your Shopify spreadsheet.
+- Now, you can see Product Types Bought per customer in your Shopify spreadsheet.

 Orders Count analytics per customer